 Return to school and work – scaling rapid testing

 As rapid tests become more readily available and schools and businesses explore options to open or remain open, there is much to be learned from sites that have been providing mass testing since the beginning of the pandemic.
-This session will focus on applying lessons learned from recent testing efforts to develop a scalable mass-testing strategy.
-Additionally, we will discuss evolving technologies and test types to support scale.
+This session focused on applying lessons learned from recent testing efforts to develop a scalable mass-testing strategy.
+Additionally, we discussed evolving technologies and test types to support scale.

 This event is co-sponsored by the Network for Regional Healthcare Improvement and The Rockefeller Foundation.
 The views expressed by the speakers and moderators do not necessarily reflect the views of the sponsors

 March 20th – April 20th, 2020

 The Network for Regional Healthcare Improvement (NRHI) and Qualidigm, NRHI member, led a rapid assessment of COVID-19 off-site testing.
 The key considerations, gleaned from interviews with individuals planning and delivering...Read More

 Tim Elwell, Vice Chair of the NRHI Board of Directors, and President & CEO of Qualidigm, a regional quality improvement organization and NRHI member, shares more about the qualitative research...Read More

 Qualitative review of early experiences of off-site COVID-19 testing centers and associated considerations